licky-licky/toji-no-miko-translations/docs/md/docs/Mahouka:_Dream_Visitors.md

 **Maki:** That's true...
 We never were officially told that the training was over.
 **Mirja:** We went to discuss this strange situation with Ban Tsugumi here during the day, but failed to meet with her.
 **Yume:** But, then why're Miyuki-onee-san and everybody here?
 **Yume:** Ah...
-Is it cause I kept on thinking about how I wanted to use magic in my dream\!?
+Is it cause I kept on thinking about how I wanted to use magic in my dream\!\?
-**Mihono:** I-I did that too\!?
+**Mihono:** I-I did that too\!\?
 I was wondering if something fun like magic would happen in our dreams...
 **Hiyori:** Well, that might've had some kind of effect, but we can't be sure why they appeared here.
 **Kanami:** Even if this is a dream, that's pretty weird.
 Do you have any idea why that could've happened?
 **Mayumi:** Thinking about this as a dream, the only thing that comes to mind would be, the day before we became lost in this dream, the six of us were staying the night together?